OpenBankProject/Sofit/README.md

-Welcome to the Open Bank Project Social Finance !
+Welcome to the Open Bank Project Sofi !

 # ABOUT